4levels/transparentwindows/README.md

 * NOTE: windows with custom transparency will ignore global transparency settings
 * to remove custom transparency value from a window, select it and click "clear active window transparency", it will reset it to the global transparency value.
 * if all you need is terminal transparency, enable auto trancparency from the extenssion setting's menu.
+* Terminals are detected by the window title.
+Gnome terminal and xterm title ussualy starts with something like user@host, kde konsole is bit different.
+Just change this to whatever suits your needs. (you must type in something to get this working)

 ### WARNING: